 However, one of them is still in the beta version.
 Both of these editing tools are easy to use, fast, and don’t take much of a learning curve to adapt.

-Personalization, as the part of editing a newsletter, isn’t completely facilitative for the users.
+Personalization, as part of editing a newsletter, isn’t completely facilitative for the users.

-MailChimp does offer a handy cheat sheet to help the users to understand these concepts.
+MailChimp does offer a handy cheat sheet to help users to understand these concepts.

 It impacts the success rate of the email automation campaign as it tends to lower the open rates of your emails.